-Section 39(2) of the Act requires the payment into the Consolidated Fund of Northern Ireland of any surplus interest or dividends received in any accounting year by CRND and section 39(3) provides for any deficiency of interest or dividends to be made good out of the Consolidated Fund of Northern Ireland.
+Section 39(2) of the Act requires the payment into the Northern Ireland Consolidated Fund of any surplus interest or dividends received in any accounting year by CRND and section 39(3) provides for any deficiency of interest or dividends to be made good out of the Northern Ireland Consolidated Fund.
 The amount of any surplus or deficiency is obtained by deducting from the interest and dividends received by CRND the sum of:

-- 1 the interest due to be paid or credited on funds in court; - 2 the sum required by the Department of Justice in Northern Ireland in respect of administering funds in court; - 3 the sum required by CRND in respect of expenses; and - any sum the Department of Finance in Northern Ireland requires to be set aside for depreciation in the value of securities.
+- 1. the interest due to be paid or credited on funds in court; - 2. the sum required by the Department of Justice in Northern Ireland in respect of administering funds in court; - 3. the sum required by CRND in respect of expenses; and - 4. any sum the Department of Finance in Northern Ireland requires to be set aside for depreciation in the value of securities.

-By agreement with HMT (and later by the Department of Finance in Northern Ireland), NICTSIA need not pay over to the Consolidated Fund of Northern Ireland more than £25,000 of its surplus interest in any financial year.
+By agreement with HMT (and later by the Department of Finance in Northern Ireland), NICTSIA need not pay over to the Northern Ireland Consolidated Fund more than £25,000 of its surplus interest in any financial year.

-Section 39(5) of the Act provides a guarantee by the Consolidated Fund of Northern Ireland of the capital paid to CRND by the Accountant General in an instance when the Commissioners are unable to pay a sum due to the Accountant General.
+Section 39(5) of the Act provides a guarantee by the Northern Ireland Consolidated Fund of the capital paid to CRND by the Accountant General in an instance when the Commissioners are unable to pay a sum due to the Accountant General.